mendix/docs/content/refguide/web-modeler/domain-models-wm.md

 To change the association, click the line in the domain model.
 The **Properties** tab for the selected entity is displayed automatically.

 If the association type is one-to-many or many-to-many, you can swap direction of it clicking the corresponding icon.
-For more information, see [Multiplicity](domain-models-association-properties-wm#multiplicity).
+For more information, see section [3 Multiplicity](domain-models-association-properties-wm#multiplicity).

 ![](attachments/domain-models-wm/wm-managing_associations.png)